AbuSalehFaysal/my-journey-to-product-management/README.md

 The market evolves—so should our products.
 By tracking shifts in customer behavior and industry patterns, we can adapt early and build solutions that truly meet changing needs.

+## User Research

+One of the significant roles of a Product Manager is user research.
+It includes understanding user's needs, pain point.
+At the end of the day, a PM's goal is to solve a problem that generates revenue.
+And from the first to last, the product is for the users.
 ---

 More topics coming soon... 🚀